jaogoy/starrocks/contrib/starrocks-python-client/docs/test/mv_testing_summary.md

   - Partition by change
   - Distributed by change
   - Order by change
-- Comment change (should be ignored with a warning, as StarRocks does not support `ALTER MV ...
+- Comment change (NotImplementedError, as StarRocks does not support `ALTER MV ...
 COMMENT`)

 ### No Change